 Outbound SIP and API request calls

-By default, each Twilio project can make 1 outgoing call per-second (CPS).
+By default, each Twilio account can make 1 outgoing call per-second (CPS).
 This rate limit applies to both Outbound API-requested Programmable Voice calls, and Elastic SIP Trunking calls.
 You can have as many concurrent calls as your servers will allow, but calls can only be placed at the rate of one per second.

 Notice: API requests for calls that exceed the CPS rate limit will be queued, and executed as capacity is available.